sorengranfeldt/sqlma/README.md

 The schema is very flexible and is generated based on the database tables definitions.
 A refresh of the schema for this management agent rediscovers the schema and you can override the structure in different manners using a configurable XML data.

-To learn more, please see [https://github.com/sorengranfeldt/sqlma/wiki](Wiki).
+To learn more, please see Wiki.

 Enjoy,
 Søren Granfeldt